|

 21. destruction

-an event (or the result of an event) that completely destroys something
+an event that completely ruins something

 22. dignity